Understanding VAT Reconsideration in the UAE

 4. Submit the Application

-Once your form and documents are ready, submit the request through the FTA portal.
-You will receive a confirmation email that your request has been received.
+Once you prepare your form and documents, submit the request through the FTA portal.
+Afterward, the FTA will send a confirmation email to acknowledge receipt of your request.

 5. Wait for FTA’s Response